djaus2/SocketsUWP/README.md

 A High Level UWP TCPIP Sockets library for Socket Client and Server.
 Includes sample Client and Server apps.

 ## History
-*This project extends some of the code from my [SurfPad Project](https://github.com/djaus2/SurfPad) which provides for a UWP UI app running on a Windows 8/10 tablet running as a remote control for a Windows 10 IoT-Core device.
+*This project extends some of the code from my [SurfPad Project](https://github.com/djaus2/SurfPad) which provides for a UWP UI app running on a Windows Surface running as a remote control for a Windows 10 IoT-Core device.
 Communication between the two has various transports as options using Bluetooth, USB and TCPIP Sockets.
 This project refactors the Sockets into a reusable library.*

 # About
 The project consists of 3 subprojects: